Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Introduction

 Many natural and man-made systems, ranging from the nervous system to power and transportation grids to societies, exhibit dynamic behaviors that evolve over a sparse and complex network.
 The ability to control such network dynamics is not only a theoretically challenging problem but also a barrier to fundamental breakthroughs across science and engineering.
 While multiple studies have addressed various aspects of this problem, several fundamental questions remain unanswered, including to what extent the capability of controlling a different set of nodes over time can improve the controllability of large-scale, complex networked systems.

 Controllability of a dynamical network (i.e., a network that supports the temporal evolution of a well-defined set of nodal \emph{states}) is classically defined as the possibility of steering its state arbitrarily around the state space through the application of external inputs to (i.e., \emph{actuation} of) certain \emph{control nodes}~\cite{REK:63}.
 This raises a fundamental question: how does the choice of control nodes affect network controllability?
 Hereafter, we refer to this as the \emph{control scheduling problem}~\cite{YYL-JJS-ALB:11,NJC-EJC-DAV-JSF-CTB:12,AO:14}.
 Notice that in this classical setting, attention is only paid to the \emph{possibility} of arbitrarily steering the network state, but not to the \emph{difficulty and energy cost} of doing so.
 This has motivated the introduction of several controllability metrics to quantify the required effort in the control scheduling problem~\cite{GY-JR-YL-CL-BL:12,FP-SZ-FB:14,THS-JL:14,THS-FLC-JL:16,VT-MAR-GJP-AJ:16}.
 While a comprehensive solution has remained elusive, these works have collectively revealed the role of several factors in the control scheduling problem such as the network size and structure~\cite{FP-SZ-FB:14}, nodal dynamics~\cite{NJC-EJC-DAV-JSF-CTB:12} and centralities~\cite{YYL-JJS-ALB:11,THS-JL:14}, the number of control nodes~\cite{FP-SZ-FB:14}, and the choice of controllability metric~\cite{THS-FLC-JL:16}.
+This problem has also close connections with the optimal sensor scheduling problem, see, e.g.~\cite{SP-PB-GJP:15,MAB:16,HZ-RA-SS:17,VT-YX-SP-PB-GJP:18} and the references therein.